crawlkit/crawlkit/README.md

 See the [API docs](http://crawlkit.github.io/crawlkit/docs/crawlkit/1.3.0/).

 ## Debugging
 CrawlKit uses [debug](https://github.com/visionmedia/debug) for debugging purposes.
 In short, you can add `DEBUG="*"` as an environment variable before starting your app to get all the logs.
-A more sane configuration is probably `DEBUG="crawlkit:info,crawlkit*:error"` if your page is big.
+A more sane configuration is probably `DEBUG="*:info,*:error,-crawlkit:pool*"` if your page is big.

 ## Available runners
 * [HTML Codesniffer runner](https://github.com/crawlkit/runner-htmlcs): Audit a website with the [HTML Codesniffer](https://github.com/squizlabs/HTML_CodeSniffer) to find accessibility defects.